 Call it whatever you like – Nu Metal, Alt Metal, Rap/Rock – but the undisputed kings of the genre are without a doubt Korn!
 Like a bullet through a lava lamp (or a water cooler), Korn’s trajectory was already impressive before they delivered what would become their seminal offering, Follow the Leader, on Tuesday, August 18, 1998.
 Nu Metal, as well as Metal in general, would never be the same!

-Formed in 1993 in Bakersfield, California, Korn made their impressive debut onto the music scene in 1994 with their self-titled opus.
-Turning nursery rhymes to sonic chaos and injecting bagpipes into Metal, the band were guaranteed to make a lasting impact almost from the get-go.
+Formed in 1993 in Bakersfield, California, Korn made their impressive debut on the music scene in 1994 with their self-titled opus.
+Turning nursery rhymes to sonic chaos and injecting bagpipes into Metal, the band was guaranteed to make a lasting impact almost from the get-go.
 While 1996’s Life is Peachy met with mixed reviews from fans and media alike, one thing was always abundantly clear: this band was doing something unique.
-With Follow the Leader, the band’s third full-length, they found themselves poised on a precarious precipice, wherein they would either fail to rise further in their career or they would travel at light-speed to new heights of mega Rock stardom.
+With Follow the Leader, the band’s third full-length, they found themselves poised on a precarious precipice, wherein they would either fail to rise further in their career or they would travel at light speed to new heights of mega Rock stardom.
 Sitting here today, it’s pretty easy to guess which future awaited the Cali-quintet!

 Korn, in the Follow the Leader era, was composed of its original line-up: Vocalist/Bagpiper Jonathan Davis, Guitarists Brian “Head” Welch and James “Munky” Shaffer, Bassist Reginald “Fieldy” Arvizu, and Drummer David Silveria.
-Whereas, for their previous two full-lengths, Korn had worked with Producer Ross Robinson (Slipknot, Limp Bizkit), on Follow the Leader they broke with this trend (though Robinson was kept on-board as a vocal coach) and turned toward Steve Thompson (Guns N’ Roses, Madonna) and Toby Wright (Metallica, Alice in Chains).
+Whereas, for their previous two full-lengths, Korn had worked with Producer Ross Robinson (Slipknot, Limp Bizkit), on Follow the Leader they broke with this trend (though Robinson was kept on board as a vocal coach) and turned toward Steve Thompson (Guns N’ Roses, Madonna) and Toby Wright (Metallica, Alice in Chains).
 Mixing was handled by noteworthy Brendan O’Brien, who had worked with Stone Temple Pilots and Incubus.

 As with many seminal offerings, the collection deals with a myriad of topics and sounds, from the distorted, crunchy bangers that the band was known for (“It’s On!,” “Freak on a Leash,” “Got the Life”) to weighty topics such as child abuse (“Pretty”).
 Additionally, it was a highly candid and confessional collection for the band, who were going through an admitted “party” phase at the time.

 Interestingly, Follow the Leader starts at Track 13 (reportedly due to Davis’ superstitious nature) and ends on Track 25, though there is a not-so-secret hidden track.
 In the days before the almost necessary inclusion of feature artists, Korn brought in the truly diverse likes of Limp Bizkit’s Fred Durst, Tre Hardson of The Pharcyde, Ice Cube, and Cheech Marin to contribute.
-Each guest received a writing credit, and contributed to a diverse array of new material that would provide the backbone for Korn’s career-altering masterpiece.
+Each guest received a writing credit and contributed to a diverse array of new material that would provide the backbone for Korn’s career-altering masterpiece.

 Follow the Leader begins with the distorted guitars of “It’s On!” leading into their massive second single, “Freak on a Leash.”
-The video for the song – featuring animation from its director, Comic Book Artist Todd McFarlane (who also created the album’s cover art) – was groundbreaking at the time of its release, a cohesive and colorful storyline that featured a speeding bullet and some very lucky children.
+The video for the song – featuring animation from its director, Comic Book Artist Todd McFarlane (who also created the album’s cover art) – was groundbreaking at the time of its release, with a cohesive and colorful storyline that featured a speeding bullet and some very lucky children.
 Released on Friday, February 5, 1999, the video would go on to win multiple awards, be retired from MTV’s Total Request Live, and lead the song to chart in multiple locations, including the UK Singles Chart and the Mainstream Rock charts.
 It was, by no stretch of the imagination, the band’s biggest success, so far as singles go.

 Similarly, the album’s first single – and the album’s third track – “Got the Life,” was the first video ever to be “retired” on MTV’s Total Request Live after a successful and lengthy run on the then-popular show, placing Korn amongst the likes of Britney Spears and N’Sync.
 The video featured a slew of guest appearances, from Limp Bizkit’s Durst to Orgy’s Jay Gordon, to The Pharcyde’s Hardson.